RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 The new menu should now appear in the appropriate place and its items can continue to be modified / added to via the 'Edit Menus' tab.

+### Social Links

+In addition to the menus, social links can be output in the footer.
+To enable, uncomment and add your links to the relevant social link `define` lines in `inc/country-config.php`.
+Upon doing so, the social icons will appear in the lower right of the footer (eg. https://styleguide.codeclubworld.org/example-pages/stacked-content)

 ## Localisation / Translation

 The theme (and thus a child theme) is prepared for translation.
 This is performed via 'POT' files within the `languages` folder (we recommend using the program 'Poedit' to create and manage `.pot` files).